The RSC manages and supports a number of publications and series:

-Journal of Refugee Studies (JRS) provides a forum for exploration of the complex problems of forced migration and national, regional and international responses.
-The Journal covers all categories of forcibly displaced people.
-Contributions that develop theoretical understandings of forced migration, or advance knowledge of concepts, policies and practice are welcomed from both academics and practitioners.
-Journal of Refugee Studies is a multidisciplinary peer-reviewed journal, and is published in association with the Refugee Studies Centre, University of Oxford.
+The Journal of Refugee Studies (JRS) provides a forum for exploration of the complex issue of forced migration and local, national, regional and international responses.
+The Journal publishes original, high-quality research and covers all categories of forcibly displaced people.
+Contributions that develop theoretical understandings of forced migration, or deepen knowledge of concepts, policies, practice and experiences of displacement are welcomed, as well as submissions that advance methodological debates and new approaches to researching forced migration.
+The Journal of Refugee Studies is a multidisciplinary peer-reviewed journal, and is published in association with the Refugee Studies Centre, University of Oxford.

 Volumes 1–6: Roger Zetter, Founding Editor (1988–1993)

 Volumes 7–13: Roger Zetter and Richard Black (1994–2001)

 Volumes 14–22: Richard Black and Joanne van Selm (2001–2009)

 Volumes 23–24: Joanne van Selm and Khalid Koser (2010–2011)

 Volume 25–33: Khalid Koser (2012–2020)

 Volume 34–present: Simon Turner and Megan Bradley (2020–)

 The RSC’s Research in Brief series was launched in 2015 to make our academic research easily accessible to policymakers, practitioners, and the general public.
 These briefs present concise, engaging and visually appealing summaries of research, with key points and, where appropriate, practical recommendations for policy.